Best Indian Diet After Angioplasty: Tips and Lifestyle Changes

 In addition to understanding what kind of food to eat after angioplasty, it is equally important to understand what kind of foods to avoid after angioplasty, when it comes to the angioplasty recovery diet.
 To that end, here’s a list of food after angioplasty that you need to avoid:

 You should avoid processed fatty meat such as bacon, sausages, salami, ham, hot dogs, lamb, beef, canned meat, and meat-based sauces.
 They’re loaded with sodium and other unhealthy preservatives which can damage your heart.
-In simple terms, it is advisable that you follow a vegetarian diet after angioplasty stenting procedure.
+In simple terms, it is advisable that you follow a vegetarian diet after the angioplasty stenting procedure.

 One of the first things that your doctor will advise is to reduce your salt intake as it helps to lower your blood pressure.
 This, indirectly, lowers your heart’s workload.